-- I. Identify and promote the protection of existing and future freight infrastructure and industrial and distribution centres. - 2.
-Promote use and development at, and adjacent to, the Burnie, Devonport, Launceston and Hobart ports, and the Brighton Transport Hub, that is compatible with proximity to a major port and reinforces the role of these ports as freight and logistics hubs. - 3.
+- 1. Identify and promote the protection of existing and future freight infrastructure and industrial and distribution centres. - Promote use and development at, and adjacent to, the Burnie, Devonport, Launceston and Hobart ports, and the Brighton Transport Hub, that is compatible with proximity to a major port and reinforces the role of these ports as freight and logistics hubs. - 3.
 Recognise the regional ports at Grassy, Lady Barron and Cape Barren as critical links in the freight supply chains of the Bass Strait Islands. - 4.
 Encourage the protection of key freight corridors and assets from encroachment by incompatible land use and development. - 5.
 Protect major airports by applying appropriate buffers that prevent the encroachment of incompatible use and development. - 6.
 Support major airports by designating adjacent land to accommodate complementary use and development. - 7.
 Locate industrial, freight and intermodal developments in areas with good access to existing, high-volume freight networks. - 8.
 Support the protection of the Burnie to Hobart freight corridor as Tasmania's premier land transport network for both road and rail. - 9.
 Encourage land use planning frameworks that can support and adapt to a changing freight system, including changes to freight volumes and demand, and emerging technologies. - 10.
 Support major freight generating activities by designating land for purposes that protect the on-site operational efficiency. - 11.
 Identify and safeguard locations along key freight corridors for heavy vehicle rest areas. - 12.
 Recognise the strategic value of non-operational rail corridors. - 13.
-Support the operational rail network by: - a) recognising that it is an important strategic infrastructure asset for the distribution of freight; and - b) protecting its safety, efficiency and operability by: - applying appropriate measures to prevent the encroachment of incompatible use and development; - ii. recognising that land within the defined rail corridor is for the exclusive purpose of supporting safe and efficient rail operations and activities: and - iii. considering the compatibility of the range of allowable uses when designating surrounding land for particular purposes.
+Support the operational rail network by: - a) recognising that it is an important strategic infrastructure asset for the distribution of freight; and - b) protecting its safety, efficiency and operability by: - i. applying appropriate measures to prevent the encroachment of incompatible use and development; - recognising that land within the defined rail corridor is for the exclusive purpose of supporting safe and efficient rail operations and activities: and